meanmachine889/cc/MVP_SUMMARY.md

 ## 📞 Support & Next Steps

-Your MVP is complete and ready for:
+The MVP is complete and ready for:
 - ✅ Demo to stakeholders
 - ✅ User testing
 - ✅ Investor presentations